 - All applicants must obtain employment authorization unless they were admitted to the U.S. under a non-immigrant status that acknowledges employment authorization.

 - Immigrants who are self-employed must still apply for employment authorization.

 - Employment authorization applications typically take between 60 and 90 days to be adjudicated.
 If the immigrant’s application requires additional information or extended background checks, the decision may take longer.

 - Applicants may be granted up to a year of employment authorization while the AOS process is completed.
 If the application process takes longer than one year, the applicant may have to re-apply for employment authorization.

 It is important to keep your work authorization current and to apply for a renewal well in advance of an expiry date.
 Any length of U.S. employment without authorization may jeopardize your visa status and your family’s ability to apply for permanent residence.
 If you are unsure of your work status, our San Francisco EB-5 attorneys can advise you on what steps you need to take to maintain legal residency.

-Call the Law Offices of Vaughan de Kirby today at 415-221-2345 for more information, or order our FREE guide, Investor's Path to a Green Card: How Investing in America Can Put You and Your Family on the Path to Greater Wealth and U.S. Permanent Residency.
+Call Jatoi & de Kirby, APC today at 415-221-2345 for more information, or order our FREE guide, Investor's Path to a Green Card: How Investing in America Can Put You and Your Family on the Path to Greater Wealth and U.S. Permanent Residency.